citp/privacy-policy-historical/f/fr/fre/freecollegescholarships.net.md

-> *The following text is extracted and transformed from the freecollegescholarships.net privacy policy that was archived on 2013-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130624100622id_/http%3A//freecollegescholarships.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freecollegescholarships.net privacy policy that was archived on 2013-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131213085623id_/http%3A//freecollegescholarships.net/privacy) for the most accurate reproduction.*

 # Scholarship Application Privacy | Free College Scholarships

 ### Privacy & Security Policy:

-FreeCollegeScholarships ("the site") respects the privacy of our customers and is serious about protecting your online privacy.
+freecollegescholarships.net ("the site") respects the privacy of our customers and is serious about protecting your online privacy.
 This policy will explain how we gather and use personal information submitted.
 Therefore, by registering and using this site, you are agreeing and accepting this policy.

-FreeCollegeScholarships (“FreeCollegeScholarships”) is owned and operated by Free College Scholarships, LLC.
+freecollegescholarships.net (“FreeCollegeScholarships”) is owned and operated by Free College Scholarships, LLC.
 Free College Scholarships, LLC has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy_seals_and_services/consumer_privacy/privacy-programs-requirements.html) including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through our mobile applications.
+The TRUSTe program covers only information that is collected through this website, [freecollegescholarships.net](http://freecollegescholarships.net/).
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please [contact us](mailto:info@freecollegescholarships.net) at [Info@freecollegescholarships.net](mailto:info@freecollegescholarships.net).
-If you are not satisfied with our response you can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).
+If you have questions or complaints regarding our privacy policy or practices, please contact us at [Info@freecollegescholarships.net](mailto:info@freecollegescholarships.net).
+If you are not satisfied with our response you can contact [TRUSTe here](https://feedback-form.truste.com/watchdog/request).

 [](https://privacy.truste.com/privacy-seal/Vinyl-Interactive,-LLC-/validation?rid=1a01a882-1d77-4f9b-9a2c-c472eb191c0c "TRUSTe online privacy certification")